Mad Tracks: Release

-Xbox 360 version
+Xbox 360

-The Xbox 360 version of Mad Tracks for Xbox Live Arcade was announced shortly after the initial release of the game on PC.
-Following delays of the release date from June to October.
-In August 10, the game was delayed and slated for the following year, due to a combination of time and technical difficulties, with online multiplayer support, in addition to the code being rewritten from the ground up to be runnable on Xbox Live Arcade.

-In January, 2007, the port was shown at The Game's Life conference, (Note: French: La conférence Game's Life) alongside the Draganazum.
-In February, and May, D3 Publisher of America, Inc. announced that the game would be ported, alongside RocketBowl (2004) and Puzzle Quest: Challenge of the Warlords (2007), though the port's release date was unknown.
-On May 15–17 of the same year, the game was greenlighted after being verified and certified by Microsoft Game Studios.
-It was also confirmed that the game would cost 800 Microsoft points ($10), but according to Denis Bourdain the release date was unknown.
-Around May 28–29, it was announced that the game would arrive on the Xbox Live Arcade on May 30.
+The Xbox 360 port of Mad Tracks was announced in April 2006.
+It was planned for a release in June, before being pushed back to October.
+On August 10, the game was delayed and slated for the following year, due to a combination of time and technical difficulties, with online multiplayer support, in addition to the code being rewritten from the ground up to be runnable on Xbox Live Arcade.
+In January, 2007, the port was shown at The Game's Life conference.
+(Note: French: La conférence Game's Life) In February and May, D3 Publisher of America, Inc. announced that it will port the game, alongside RocketBowl (2004) and Puzzle Quest: Challenge of the Warlords (2007), though the port's release date at the time was unknown.
+On May 15–17, it was greenlit after being verified and certified by Microsoft Game Studios.
+It was also confirmed that the game would cost 800 Microsoft points ($10), but according to Denis Bourdain the release date was still unknown, until May 29.
+(Note: Attributed to multiple sources:)

-The Xbox 360 version was released on Xbox Live Arcade and published by D3 Publisher on May 30, 2007.
-On July 12, a patch for the Xbox version was released that fixed a bug that prevented progress in the game and affected some players who could not purchase the full game after first downloading its demo.
+The port was released on Xbox Live Arcade on May 30, 2007.
+On July 12, a patch was released that fixed a bug that prevented progress in the game and affected some players who could not purchase the full game after first downloading its demo.
 This was earlier discovered in June by the reports in the Xbox forums, shortly after its initial launch of the port.
-Denis expressed that "a minority of Xbox users suffered from this bug".
+Denis explained that "a minority of Xbox users suffered from this bug".
 Two downloadable content packs for the Xbox 360 version of Mad Tracks were produced, each costing 350 Microsoft Points ($4.37) and adding 15 challenges in total.
-The first was "Bravo", and was released on July 25, 2007, alongside an extra theme "Crazy Cars" for 150 Microsoft Points.
+The first was "Bravo" and was released on July 25, 2007, alongside an extra theme, "Crazy Cars" for 150 Microsoft Points.
 The second was "Encore", which was released on June 27, 2007.
 (Note: This content pack was not released in both North and South Korea.)
-Each of these content packs added 9 races and 6 minigames.
+Each of these content packs added nine races and six minigames.